 1920 Wharton Inc.'s creditors, many of them local Ithaca businesses and banks, hire A. W. Feinberg and begin foreclosure proceeedings.
 The studio's contents are sold for $12,000 [$136,600 today] to Feinberg to disperse among his clients.

 1920 Ted Wharton leaves Ithaca for sunnier, and potentially more lucrative, climes.
 In Los Angeles, he is hired as a writer by MGM, working on The Moon Riders.

-1920 Cayuga Pictures, Inc., a state-chartered company with a budget of $525,000 [$6million today] sublets the studio in Renwick Park.
-Their only production, If Women Only Knew, would be the last silent movie ever made in Ithaca.
+1920 Cayuga Pictures, Inc., a state-chartered company with a budget of $525,000 [$6 million today] sublets the studio in Renwick Park.
+Their sole production, If Women Only Knew, would be the last silent movie ever made in Ithaca.

 1921 The City of Ithaca buys Renwick Park and renames it Stewart Park after recently deceased Mayor Edwin C. Stewart.